UF-CEN5035-2022SpringProject/GatorLive/sprint4.md

 By being a buyer, a user can browse through the stores and browse through their inventory.
 From a product's page, they can view its details, store, and purchase it.
 During livestreams, buyers can interact with sellers through the embedded YouTube chat and browse through the featured items of the stream.
 A record of the seller's orders is kept for them.

 ## Achievements
-- 2 React web appication for over 10 pages component
+- 2 React web application for over 10 pages
 - Develop over 20 Golang APIs
 - Implement Google third party APIs
 - Up to 130 issues solved